sehajs5/sehajs5/README.md

 Hello tech people!
 I am Sehaj, currently a student at Chandigarh University.
-My tech stack includes ReactJS, NodeJS and ExpressJS Hope you enjoy your visit on my profile!
+My tech stack includes C++, ReactJS, NodeJS and ExpressJS Hope you enjoy your visit on my profile!
 <!---
 sehajs5/sehajs5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.